basicallydan/danhough.com/_drafts/2014-08-14-feature-or-product.markdown

 Should I broaden its appeal?
 Maybe.
 Should I force it?
 Hell, no!
 If it's going to evolve, it's going to do so in an organic way.

-So StreetScout is a feature, around which I have put together a simple, makeshift product so that said feature can be used.
+So StreetScout is a feature, around which I have put together a simple product in order to make said feature available.
 For some, that might not be enough, but it works perfectly well for me.